 Sun Lit's client projects have included editorial reviews, manuscript critique, beta reader programs and diversity & accessibility book reviews for traditional, hybrid, and digital publishing.
 Some of Sun Lit's author and publisher collaborations include Barnes & Noble Press, KDP, Artisan Books, Chronicle, She Writes, Familius, National Geographic, Scholastic Publisher, Common Sense Media, Seventy Seven Press, Heinemann Publisher, and Houghton Mifflin Harcourt.

 Want to check out Sun Lit's book and content recommendations for writing & craft, cultural intelligence, and good reading?
 Some of Sun Lit's core multicultural & accessibility reviewers + their work is proudly featured here.
 This list is organic and growing.
 Browse our Shelf.

-Sun Literary has supported and served as advisor to the following literary publications.
+Sun Literary has supported and served as advisor to the following literary publications and nonprofits.

 A Room of Her Own Foundation

 In 2020, A Room of Her Own celebrated its twentieth anniversary of advocacy of women's voices worldwide.